Threshold effects in SO(10) models with one intermediate breaking scale: Models

 \section{Models}

 In this section, we discuss the eight models that we investigate in this work.
 Furthermore, we give some details on the particle content that is involved in each model and comment on the RG running.

 The most minimal non-SUSY $\SO10$-based model is one in which the gauge symmetry is broken directly to the SM.
 Following this logic, the next-to-minimal breaking chains are those with one intermediate gauge symmetry.
 The possible intermediate breaking chains may be seen, for example, in Refs.~\cite{Chang:1984qr,Ferrari:2018rey}.
 Here, we consider the direct breaking of $\SO10$ to the SM as well as all models with one intermediate symmetry breaking scale with at least two group factors in the intermediate symmetry.
-The reason that we require at least two group factors is that if there is only one, \textit{e.g.} $\SU(5)$, then this does not help enable gauge coupling unification.
+The reason that we require at least two group factors is that if there is only one, \textit{e.g.} $\SU(5)$, then the intermediate symmetry does not impact the possibility of gauge coupling unification, unless lighter fields are added as in \textit{e.g.} Ref.~\cite{Boucenna:2017fna}.

 In all models, the fermionic particle content consists of three generations of the spinorial $\rep{16}_F$.
-In order to accommodate realistic fermion mass and mixing parameters, the scalar sector contains a complexified $\rep{10}_H$ representation~\cite{Babu:1992ia,Bajc:2005zf} and a $\repb{126}_H$ representation.
-In order to retain some predictivity of the Yukawa sector of $\SO10$, we impose a Peccei--Quinn (PQ) symmetry~\cite{Peccei:1977hh,Peccei:1977ur}, which forbids one of the two independent couplings between the fermions and the $\rep{10}_H$.
+In order to accommodate realistic fermion mass and mixing parameters, the scalar sector contains a complexified $\rep{10}_H$ representation~\cite{Panagiotakopoulos:1985pt,Babu:1992ia,Bajc:2005zf} and a $\repb{126}_H$ representation.
+In order to retain some predictivity of the Yukawa sector of $\SO10$, we impose a Peccei--Quinn (PQ) symmetry~\cite{Peccei:1977hh,Peccei:1977ur}, which forbids one of the two independent couplings between the fermions and the $\rep{10}_H$~\cite{Holman:1982tb}.
+This is not necessary for $\SO10$ model building, but is often invoked in realistic models.
+In general, the breaking of the PQ symmetry leads to the axion domain wall problem, in which domain walls between different vacua are generated and dominate the Universe~\cite{Sikivie:1982qv}.
+We do not analyze this problem in detail in the models investigated in this work, but note that there exist solutions, such as the Lazarides--Shafi mechanism~\cite{Lazarides:1982tw}.

 We assume that below the intermediate symmetry breaking scale $\MI$, only the SM particle content survives and all other multiplets have masses around either $\MGUT$ or $\MI$.
-This is in accordance with the ``Survival Hypothesis", namely that scalars acquire the largest possible mass that is compatible with the symmetry breaking~\cite{Georgi:1979md,delAguila:1980qag,Mohapatra:1982aq}.
+This is in accordance with the ``survival hypothesis'', namely that scalars acquire the largest possible mass that is compatible with the symmetry breaking~\cite{Georgi:1979md,delAguila:1980qag,Mohapatra:1982aq,Dimopoulos:1984ha}.

 To one-loop order in perturbation theory, gauge couplings evolve from one scale $M$ to another scale $\mu$ according to

 where the index $i$ denotes the group to which the gauge coupling corresponds.
 The coefficient $a_i$, known as the $\beta$ coefficient, is determined by the particle content that exists in the relevant energy regime.
 It is given by~\cite{Jones:1981we,Machacek:1983tz}